tombe17/startup/README.md

 I am going to use the required technologies in the following ways.

 - HTML - Uses correct HTML structure for application.
-Three HTML pages.
-One for login, one for the game, and one for info.
+Four HTML pages.
+One for login, one for the game, one for scores, and one for info.
 Hyperlinks to different pages.
 - CSS - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
 - JavaScript - Provides login, word display, guessing for the words, and backend endpoint calls.
 - Service - Backend service with endpoints for: